 Shop Around for Deals

 As with any purchase, you should always shop around for the best deals.
 The same is true if your state allows deregulated electricity.
 You can use dedicated sites to shop around and compare prices between electric suppliers.
-You receive the same service, but at more competitive rates.
-A little research can save you a bundle on your utilities costs.
+You receive the same service but at more competitive rates.
+A little research can save you a bundle on your utility costs.

 Reduce Your Energy Consumption